jonocarroll/nonempty/README.md

 #> [1] "some/other/path"
 ```

-but can’t subset or replaced if it becomes empty
+but can’t be subset or replaced if it becomes empty

 ``` r
 b[NULL]